-Health - Those with the condition may also have, or are at risk for, heart defects, vision and/or hearing impairment, thyroid conditions, obesity, gastrointestinal conditions, memory loss, seizures and some cancers.
+Health - People with Down syndrome may also have, or are at risk for, heart defects, vision and/or hearing impairment, thyroid conditions, obesity, gastrointestinal conditions, memory loss, seizures and some cancers.

-Language Tips from the National Down Syndrome Society: Down syndrome, without an 's, is the preferred spelling.
+Language Tips from the National Down Syndrome Society

 “A child/adult with Down syndrome” is the preferred reference, as opposed to “he/she has Down’s,” or is “afflicted” or “suffers.”